tciuro/NanoStore/README.md

     // Returns a dictionary with the UUID of the object (key) and the NanoObject (value).
     NSDictionary *searchResults = [search searchObjectsWithReturnType:NSFReturnObjects error:nil];

-## Example: removing all objects with the attribute 'LastName' and value 'Doe'.
+## Example: removing all objects with the attribute 'LastName' and value 'Doe'

     NSFNanoSearch *search = [NSFNanoSearch searchWithStore:nanoStore];